-Employees need to know what is expected of them and who to go to with questions or concerns.
-Job descriptions are tools that can help guide employee performance and dictate daily activities.
+Employees must know what is expected of them and who to go to with questions or concerns.
+Job descriptions are essential tools that can help guide employee performance and dictate daily activities.

-When creating a job description, there are a few questions that should be answered.
+When creating a job description, a few questions should be answered to ensure that the job you are paying for truly supports the church’s mission.

 7 Questions to Consider When Writing A Church Job Description